JohnYezub/NewsFeed_SwiftUI_MVVM/README.md

 Allows the user to access and read US news from their apple watch.

+Seamlessly incorporates this application into their own device.

 # How to Use

 * Connect your iPhone to your computer with a USB cable.